zpriddy/ZP_EchoNestPy/README.md

 ### To Do:
-* Add chnage mode to Nest and Alexa for Away / Home
+* Add change mode to Nest and Alexa for Away / Home
 * Add better support for multi-Nest Households.
 * Add check in time of inbound requests for security.
 * Improve sample utterances